-The following Family guidance note Produced in partnership with Oliver Hilton of Radcliffe Chambers and David Gallagher of Fieldfisher provides comprehensive and up to date legal information covering:
+The following Family practice note produced in partnership with David Gallagher of Fieldfisher and Oliver Hilton of Radcliffe Chambers provides comprehensive and up to date legal information covering:

 For a list of key Pensions Ombudsman determinations we have reported on, see Practice Note: Pensions Ombudsman determination tracker.